 What if I can only do evenings?

 That’s fine.
-We also offer Late Evening & Weekend Availability by prior arrangement.
+We also offer limited Late Evening & Weekend Availability by appointment.

 How do I change my booking?

 If you would like to book an appointment for X-ray, simply complete our step by step booking form and leave the rest to us.
 We will call or email you to confirm your booking*.
-Alternatively, you can request call back and one of our bookings team will be happy to contact you.
+Alternatively, you can request call back and one of our Reservations Team will be happy to contact you.